Geometry of Associated Quantum Vector Bundles and the Quantum Gauge Group: Concluding Comments

-One possible option to recreate the {\it classical} case is by considering convolution invertible maps that also are graded differential $\ast$--algebras and defining the qgg as the group generated by these elements.
-Another option is defining the qgg as the group of all graded differential $\ast$--algebra isomorphisms that satisfy equation (\ref{4.f4}.
-With these options, depending on the qpb, the qgg could not have {\it enough} elements.
-This is a problem, for example, when we talk about Yang--Mills theory in Non--Commutative Geometry since the orbit of {\it Yang--Mills qpcs} could be trivial \cite{sald2, sald3, sald4}; from a physical point of view, this implies that there could be too many non--gauge--equivalent boson fields.
+One possible option to recover the {\it classical} case is to define $\qGG$ as the group of all graded differential $\ast$--algebra isomorphisms that satisfy equation (\ref{4.f4}).
+However, depending on the qpb, the quantum gauge group would not have enough elements.
+This is a problem, for example, when we talk about Yang--Mills theory in non--commutative geometry, since the orbit of Yang--Mills qpc's could be trivial \cite{sald2, sald3, sald4}.
+From a physical point of view, this implies that there could be too many non--gauge--equivalent boson fields.
 This issue may also arise if we define $\qGG$ with one more condition than the ones presented in Definition \ref{qgg}.
 For example, by requiring that the elements of $\qGG$ commute with the differential of $\Omega^\bullet(P)$.
-To prevent this fact, we have decided to define the qgg in the most general way and use Equation \ref{4.f11} for the action on qpc's and work with {\it ad hoc} subgroups of $\qGG$ in each situation.
+To prevent this from happening, we have decided to define $\qGG$ in the most general way, use equation (\ref{4.f11}) for the action on qpc's and work with {\it ad hoc} subgroups of $\qGG$ in each situation.